best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ## Document information
-Make sure you add document information in.
+Providing clear and useful document information improves usability.

 The accessibility regulations require the title field and information about document language to be complete ([success criterion 2.4.2 page titled](https://www.w3.org/TR/WCAG21/#page-titled) and [3.1.1 language of page](https://www.w3.org/TR/WCAG21/language-of-page)).
-It is best practice to also fill in the author and keyword fields, but optional with regards to accessibility regulations.
+It is best practice to also fill in the author and keyword fields.

 ### Adding document information
 Go to ‘File’, then ‘Info’ and fill in the following fields:
 * Title

-Type in the title of the spreadsheet (more information about titles can be found in the 'Structure' section of this guidance).
+Type in the title of the spreadsheet (more information about titles can be found in the 'Titles of spreadsheets, worksheets and tables' section of this guidance).

 Do not use dashes or underscores here.

 * Author